 The Authority was one of four Fire and Rescue Authorities that together set up NW Fire Control Limited (NWFC).
 NWFC is a company limited by guarantee, which was incorporated in July 2007 and was established to operate a Regional Control Centre with the responsibility for Fire and Rescue Service mobilisation for the North West region.
 It has been determined that the company is governed by Joint Control due to the fact that unanimous consent exists for key decisions and that each Authority has equal voting rights.
-This joint arrangement has been deemed to be a Joint Operation as the parties have rights to the assets, and obligations for the liabilities relating to the arrangement.
+This joint arrangement has been determed to be a Joint Operation as the parties have rights to the assets, and obligations for the liabilities relating to the arrangement.
 More details on NWFC can be found in the next note.

 Safer Cheshire Limited, a company limited by guarantee, was established by the Authority on 15th December 2015, with the object of reducing accidental death, injury and harm by educating those most at risk about staying safe at home, on the road and in the community.
 An application to register this company with the Charity Commission has been unsuccessful.
-There was no activity in 2022-23.
-In 2021-22, there was the repayment of the £5k donation back from Safer Cheshire Limited to Cheshire Fire Authority in respect of initial working capital, which was not utilised and is no longer required.
+There was no activity in 2023-24 or 2022-23.